artemis-analytics/artemis/README.md

 Example: '''bash package.sh -d test_build'''

 Artemis deployment is handled via setup.sh.
-You must supply the version (with the format artemis-x.y.z) and the type of installation, cli for source code access or package for interpreter/import only access.
+You must supply the version (with the format artemis-x.y.z) and the type of installation, unpack or setup.

-Example: '''bash setup.sh -t cli -v artemis-0.0.1'''
+Example: '''bash setup.sh -t unpack -v artemis-0.0.1'''

 # Building the protobuf
 Artemis metadata is defined in io/protobuf/artemis.proto.
 An important component